reductstore/.github/profile/README.md

-## The Fastest Time Series Object Store for Edge AI
+## The Fastest Time Series Object Storage for AI Infrastructure

-ReductStore is a time series database that is specifically designed for storing and managing large amounts of blob data.
-It boasts high performance for both writing and real-time querying, with the added benefit of batching data.
-This makes it an ideal solution for edge computing, computer vision, and IoT applications where network latency is a concern.
+High-performance time series object storage, written in Rust, designed for speed, simplicity and robustness.
+Handle data of any size - images, files, text, vibration data, robot logs, and more.
+Store billions of blobs with time indexing and AI labels.

 For more information, please visit https://www.reduct.store/.